 SMID-Sized Consumer Brand Mergers For Scale and Profitability

-(A Green Circle Capital White Paper)
+(A Green Circle Capital White Paper on Food and Beverage Mergers)

 by Stu Strumwasser, Managing Director, with Francesco Lorenzetti, Associate, Green Circle Capital